SitronX/UnityTimeRewinder/README.md

-And here is example and maybe motivation how it could look in actual game, where you customize it for your needs :)
+And here is example and maybe motivation how it could look in actual game (mobile game), where you customize it for your needs :)